 Definition 2 We say that σ convergence, with respect to a given measure of dispersion, occurs for a given collection of countries if this measure of dispersion, applied to income per capita or output per worker across the countries, declines systematically over time.
 On the other hand, σ divergence occurs, if the dispersion increases systematically over time.
 The reason that σ convergence must be considered the more appropriate concept is the following.
 In the end, it is the question of increasing or decreasing dispersion across countries that we are interested in.
 From a superficial point of view one might think that β convergence implies decreasing dispersion and vice versa, so that β convergence and σ convergence are more or less equivalent concepts.
 But since the world is not deterministic, but stochastic, this is not true.
 Indeed, β convergence is only a necessary, not a sufficient condition for σ convergence.
-This is because over time some reshuffling among the countries is always taking place, and this implies that there will always be some extreme countries (those initially far away from the mean) that move closer to the mean, thus creating a negative correlation between initial level and subsequent growth, in spite of equally many countries moving from a middle position toward one of the extremes.3 In this way β convergence may be observed at the same time as there is no σ convergence; the mere presence of random measurement errors implies a bias in this direction because a growth rate depends negatively on the initial measurement and positively on the later measurement.
-In fact, β convergence may be consistent with σ divergence (for a formal proof of this claim, see Barro and Sala-i-Martin, 2004, pp. 50-51 and 462 ff.; see also Valdés, 1999, p.
-49-50, and Romer, 2001, p.
-32-34).
-3As an intuitive analogy, think of the ordinal rankings of the sports teams in a league.
+This is because over time some reshuffling among the countries is always taking place, and this implies that there will always be some extreme countries (those initially far away from the mean) that move closer to the mean, thus creating a negative correlation between initial level and subsequent growth, in spite of equally many countries moving from a middle position toward one of the extremes.4 In this way β convergence may be observed at the same time as there is no σ 4As an intuitive analogy, think of the ordinal rankings of the sports teams in a league.
 The dispersion of rankings is constant by definition.
 Yet, no doubt there will allways be some tendency for weak teams to rebound toward the mean and of champions to revert to mediocrity.
-(This example is taken from the first edition of Barro and Sala-i-Martin, Economic Growth, 1995; I do not know why, but the example has been deleted in the second edition from 2004.) [©] Groth, Lecture notes in Economic Growth, (mimeo) 2014.
+(This example is taken from the first edition of Barro and Sala-i-Martin, Economic Growth, 1995; I do not know why, but the example was deleted in the second edition from 2004.) [©] Groth, Lecture notes in Economic Growth, (mimeo) 2015.